OXID-eSales/stripe-module/docs/payment-component/INDEX.md

 For questions about this documentation:
 - Review the markdown files in order
 - Check the diagrams for visual understanding
-- Refer to original PayPal module source code
+- Refer to original Paymenter module source code

 For questions about OXID modules:
 - Email: info@oxid-esales.com